San Antonio Storm Damage Lawyer

 Events such as hurricanes, hail storms, tornados, flooding, and wildfires occur throughout the year.
 Tornado Alley reaches into the heart of Texas, which experiences a high frequency of tornadoes each year, often in the late spring and early fall.
 Also in the spring and fall, hurricanes like Harvey in 2017 often cause severe damage.
 Extreme summer temperatures can cause droughts and wildfires, while intense rainfall often floods large areas of the state.
 Even a severe thunderstorm with hail and high winds can damage buildings and uproot trees.

 Dealing with the aftermath of a storm can be frustrating and discouraging, especially if your insurance company is uncooperative.
-If your home or property has sustained storm damage and you need help dealing with the insurance company, you should speak with an experienced storm damage attorney about your rights and legal options.
+If your home or property has sustained storm damage and you need help dealing with the insurance company, you should speak with an experienced San Antonio storm damage lawyer about your rights and legal options.

 What You Need to Know About Dealing With Insurance Companies